Shape the Regional Growth Strategy

 Why does the draft RGS, in relation to climate change in section 8, only set a per capita target for ghg reduction, and not a target for ghg for the region as a whole?
 While a 50% per capita reduction by 2050, in compared to 2007, is certainly praiseworthy, will the anticipated population increase for the area result effectively result in no total regional reduction in ghg?
 And is that the intention of the FVRD?
 Regardless of the intention of the FVRD, I think this section of the RGS, for the sake of clarity, should also include total regional ghg projections that allow for expected population growth.

-Hugh asked over 2 years ago
+Hugh asked about 3 years ago

 Many of the goals and policies in the RGS are tied to climate change mitigation and GHG reduction, including but not limited to creating compact communities and encouraging the use of alternative modes of transportation.
 Per capita GHG emissions helps provide context when calculating total GHG emissions and tracking change over time.